Canon M6 versus Canon M100

 The Canon EOS M6 and the Canon EOS M100 are two digital cameras that were announced, respectively, in February 2017 and August 2017.
 Both the M6 and the M100 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixel.
 Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Canon M6 and the Canon M100 are illustrated in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the M6 – represents the basis or 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M100 is somewhat smaller (5 percent) than the Canon M6.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M100 is notably smaller (5 percent) than the Canon M6.
 Moreover, the M100 is markedly lighter (23 percent) than the M6.
 In this context, it is worth noting that neither the M6 nor the M100 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.